mongodb/specifications/source/transactions/transactions.rst

         startTransaction : true,
         autocommit : false
     }

+This command uses the readConcern set on the transaction's TransactionOptions during the ``startTransaction`` call.
+It is not inherited from a client, database, or collection at the time of the first command.

 The session transitions to the "transaction in progress" state after completing the first command within a transaction — even on error.